Taking considered interest and credit risk - May 2020

-Most bonds pay a fixed rate of interest over a defined period of time.
+Most bonds pay a fixed rate of interest over a defined time period.
 This rate is set according to prevailing market interest rates at the time of issuing the bond.
 Here is how it affects the market price of the bond.

 We are highly cognisant of credit risk and only invest in corporate bonds when we believe that the yield compensates for the risk, or when there is a general rise in credit spreads.
 All credit decisions are subject to oversight by Coronation’s independently chaired Credit Committee.